-Aqua may not be the first paint color you gravitate towards during a home renovation, but it's surprisingly versatile and varied.
+Aqua might not be the first paint color you gravitate toward during a home renovation, but it's surprisingly versatile.
 It can be bright and cheerful or muted and relaxing, depending on the shade.
 A mix of blue and green, aqua is a go-to for beachy decor and coastal homes.
-But this gorgeous color isn't only for houses near the water; it's also a great choice for modern and vintage design schemes.
+But this gorgeous color isn't only for houses near the water.
+It's also a great paint choice for modern and vintage design schemes.

 01 of 10

 At first glance, Sherwin-Williams Sea Salt is so subtle it may appear more gray or neutral than aqua.
-But with rich colored accents, the green undertones in this light aqua paint really shine through.
-Perfect for nearly any room (we particularly like it in bedrooms, living spaces, and kitchens), this is a great color for those seeking a little more color without overpowering their space.
+But with rich colored accents, the green undertones in this light aqua paint shine through.
+Perfect for nearly any room (particularly great for bedrooms, living spaces, and kitchens), this works well if you seek a little more color without overpowering the space.

 02 of 10

-Benjamin Moore Jamaican Aqua is a true aqua paint color.
+Benjamin Moore Jamaican Aqua is a true, saturated aqua paint color.
 This beach-inspired hue is balanced perfectly between blue and green.
-While it's certainly vibrant, it's also relaxing and tranquil.
-Jamaican Aqua is a good choice for master bathrooms or cheery laundry rooms, and it's the perfect blend of green and blue.
+While it's certainly vibrant and striking, it's also relaxing and tranquil.
+Jamaican Aqua is a good choice for primary bathrooms or cheery laundry rooms, and it's the perfect blend of green and blue.

 03 of 10

-If you're not afraid to experiment with deep, bold colors, Glidden Deepest Aqua is a great choice for most rooms.
-This rich, mermaid-inspired aqua is perfect for a playroom or an accent wall, and pairs well with other bright colors, such as coral and pink.
+If you're not afraid to experiment with deep, bold colors, Glidden Deepest Aqua is a moody blue.
+It is an excellent choice for most rooms.
+This rich, mermaid-inspired aqua is perfect for a playroom or an accent wall.
+It pairs well with other bright colors, such as coral and pink.

 04 of 10